 Author: Steve Berry, 2010.

-Steve Berry's page on 'The Paris Vendetta' with links to excerpt, Q&A and images of locations featured in the novel.
+Steve Berry's page on 'The Emperor's Tomb' - with links to excerpt and background information.